 DEEP DOWN IN CARLSBAD CAVERNS

-"I found myself gazing into the biggest and blackest hole I had ever seen, out of which the bats seemed literally to boil."
-Well, Jim figured, “any hole in the ground which could house such a gigantic army of bats must be a whale of a big cave.”
+"I found myself gazing into the biggest and blackest hole I had ever seen,” White recalled, “out of which the bats seemed literally to boil."
+Well, he figured, “any hole in the ground which could house such a gigantic army of bats must be a whale of a big cave.”

-After waiting a half hour for the bat eruption to end, Jim slipped through the hole and entered “a darkness so absolutely black it seemed a solid.”
-Creeping “cat-like” across ledges, Jim spent an hour underground.
-Days later, when he returned, he brought a ladder, a lantern, and a ball of string to help find his way out.
+After waiting a half hour for the bat eruption to end, White slipped through the hole and entered “a darkness so absolutely black it seemed a solid.”
+Creeping “cat-like” across ledges, he spent an hour underground.
+Days later, he went back.
+This time he brought a ladder, a lantern, and a ball of string to help find his way out.
 And down he went.

-For three days, Jim explored “rooms filled with colossal wonders in gleaming onyx.
-Suspended from the ceilings were mammoth chandeliers-clusters of stalactites in every size and color.
-Walls that were frozen cascades of glittering flowstone, jutting rocks that held suspended long, slender formations. . .”
+For three days, the teenager explored “rooms filled with colossal wonders in gleaming onyx.”
+Suspended from ceilings, he saw “mammoth chandeliers — clusters of stalactites in every size and color.
+Walls were frozen cascades of glittering flowstone, jutting rocks held suspended long, slender formations. . .”

 Stalactites and stalagmites (never mind which is which) lurk at every turn.
 Other calcite artworks include “popcorn,” “soda straws,” and nature’s own sand castles.
 You hike down, down, down.
 Just when you think you can’t get any deeper, the trail bottoms out into the Big Room.
 Imagine.